This page highlights cultural events at the hall.

 Cost is $60-$100 sliding scale, and pre-registration is required.
 Space is limited.
-Bring your own beverages.
-As each course will be different from the next, beverage pairings are flexible, but generally more of the dishes pair with white wines than with reds.
 Written recipes will not be provided, but participants are welcome and encouraged to take notes and photos as they desire.

 To register, send payment via paypal to firstname.lastname@example.org or contact email@example.com to make other arrangements.
 If you have dietary restrictions or any questions, please notify Willoughby at the above email address.